Farm to Market Road 359

 Farm to Market Road 359 (FM 359) is a state highway in the U.S. state of Texas.
-The highway begins at U.S. Route 90 Alternate (US 90A) near Richmond in Fort Bend County.
+The highway begins at U.S. Route 90 Alternate (US 90 Alt.) near Richmond in Fort Bend County.
 FM 359 heads in a northwesterly direction through Pecan Grove and Fulshear to Interstate 10 at Brookshire in Waller County.
 Continuing to the northwest, the highway passes through the small communities of Pattison, Monaville and Pine Island before ending at U.S. Route 290 (US 290) and Texas Highway 6 (SH 6) east of Hempstead.